Champions League round of 16 second legs: Possible and starting line-ups and team news | UEFA Champions League

 Doubtful: Gvardiol (ankle)

-Copenhagen: Grabara; Jelert, Vavro, McKenna, Meling; Mattsson, Falk, Diogo Gonçalves; Achouri, Cornelius, Elyounoussi
+Copenhagen: Grabara; Jelert, Vavro, McKenna, Meling, Diks; Højlund, Clem, Elyounoussi, Achouri; Mattsson.

 Real Madrid vs Leipzig